Shadow bass

 The shadow bass (Ambloplites ariommus) is a species of freshwater fish in the sunfish family (Centrarchidae) of order Centrarchiformes.
-It is endemic to southeastern United States of America.
+It is endemic to southeastern United States.

 Description

 The shadow bass has a lateral line containing 36 to 42 scales.
 There are 11 spines and 11 to 12 soft rays in the dorsal fin while the anal fin contains six or seven spines and 10 to 11 soft rays.
-It has a large mouth with the maxilla at the level of the centre of its eye.
+It has a large mouth with the maxilla at the level of the center of its eye.
 They are olive to light brown in color and there are frequently two to four dark brown vertical bands and blotches along their flanks.
 The dorsal, anal and caudal fins are usually transparent to light yellow and are mottled with black and gray.
 The iris is reddish, and the pupil is deep blue.
 There is a black band which runs from beneath the eye onto the gill cover.
 The spots on the scales of the shadow bass are triangular while the similar rock bass (Ambloplites rupestris) has rectangular spots on its scales.
 The shadow bass is a medium-sized sunfish which has an average standard length of around 10.16 cm and a maximum length of 30.48 cm and weight of 0.45 kg.
 Females normally live longer than the males but the males are faster growing and grow larger.